Expensify/App/README.md

     1. Disk pushes data to the UI (Ion -> withIon()/connect() -> React component).
     1. UI pushes data to people's brains (React component -> device screen).
     1. Brain pushes data into UI inputs (Device input -> React component).
-    1. UI inputs pushes data to the server (React component -> Action -> XHR to server).
+    1. UI inputs push data to the server (React component -> Action -> XHR to server).
     1. Go to 1
 1. **Offline first**
-    - All data that is brought into the app should be stored immediately on disk in persistent storage (eg. localStorage on browser platforms).
+    - All data that is brought into the app and is necessary to display the app when offline should be stored on disk in persistent storage (eg. localStorage on browser platforms).
+[AsyncStorage](https://react-native-community.github.io/async-storage/) is a cross-platform abstraction layer that is used to access persistent storage.
     - All data that is displayed, comes from persistent storage.
 1. **UI Binds to data on disk**
     - Ion is a Pub/Sub library to connect the application to the data stored on disk.
-    - UI components bind to Ion (using `withIon()`) and any change to the Ion data is automatically reflected in the component by calling `setState()` with the changed data.
+    - UI components subscribe to Ion (using `withIon()`) and any change to the Ion data is published to the component by calling `setState()` with the changed data.
-    - Libraries bind to Ion (with `Ion.connect()`) and use a callback which is triggered with the changed data.
+    - Libraries subscribe to Ion (with `Ion.connect()`) and any change to the Ion data is published to the callback callback with the changed data.
     - The UI should never call any Ion methods except for `Ion.connect()`.
 That is the job of Actions (see next section).
-    - The UI always interacts with an Action when something needs to happen (eg. a person inputs data, the UI passes that data to an Action to be processed).
+    - The UI always triggers an Action when something needs to happen (eg. a person inputs data, the UI triggers an Action with this data).
     - The UI should be as flexible as possible when it comes to:
-        - Incomplete or missing data (always assume data is incomplete or not there)
-        - Order of events (all operations can and should happen in parallel rather than in sequence)
+        - Incomplete or missing data (always assume data is incomplete or not there).
+For example, when a comment is pushed to the client from a pusher event, it's possible that Ion does not have data for that report yet.
+That's OK.
+A partial report object is added to Ion for the report key `report_1234 = {reportID: 1234, hasUnread: true}`.
+Then there is code that monitors Ion for reports with incomplete data, and calls `fetchChatReportsByIDs(1234)` to get the full data for that report.
+The UI should be able to gracefully handle the report object not being complete.
+In this example, the sidebar wouldn't display any report that doesn't have a report name.
+        - The order that actions are done in.
+All actions should be done in parallel instead of sequence.
+            - Parallel actions are asynchronous methods that don't return promises.
+Any number of these actions can be called at one time and it doesn't matter when they complete.
+            - In-Sequence actions are asynchronous methods that return promises.
+This is necessary when one asynchronous method depends on the results from a previous asynchronous method.
+Example: Making an XHR to `command=CreateChatReport` which returns a reportID which is used to call `command=Get&rvl=reportStuff`.
 1. **Actions manage Ion Data**
     - When data needs to be written to or read from the server, this is done through Actions only.
-    - Action methods should never return anything (not data or a promise).
-There are very few exceptions to this.
-The only time an action is allowed to return a promise or data is for internal use by that action only.
-Any libraries, actions, or React components that need access to the data from the action should be subscribing to that data with Ion.
+    - Action methods should never return anything (not data or a promise)
     - Actions should favor using `Ion.merge()` over `Ion.set()` so that other values in an object aren't completely overwritten.
-    - All Ion operations should happen in parallel and never in sequence (eg. don't use the promise of one Ion method to trigger a second Ion method).
+    - In general, the operations that happen inside an action should be done in parallel and not in sequence ((eg. don't use the promise of one Ion method to trigger a second Ion method).
+Ion is built so that every operation is done in parallel and it doesn't matter what order they finish in.
+XHRs on the other hand need to be handled in sequence with promise chains in order to access and act upon the response.
-    - The only time Actions should use promises to do operations in sequence is when working with XHRs.
     - If an Action needs to access data stored on disk, use a local variable and `Ion.connect()`
     - Data should be optimistically stored on disk whenever possible without waiting for a server response (eg. creating a new comment)
 1. **Cross Platform 99.9999%**